platformsh/platformsh-docs/src/frameworks/drupal8/elasticsearch.md

+---
-# Using Elasticsearch with Drupal 8.x
+title: "Using Elasticsearch with Drupal 8.x"
+weight: 5
+sidebarTitle: "Elasticsearch"
+---

 ## Requirements